brunobrito89/udacity-ndda-module-6/README.md

 The third part of the analyses used the three charts above but grouping the data between survivors and non-survivors.
 * Conclusion: The passengers who had a better chance of survivors were: Women, people on the 1st and 2nd class and kids.

+#### After the feedbacks:
+After receiving feedbacks, a couple changes were made:
+*

 ## Feedback
+### 1
+> The charts are pretty self-explanatory.
+However, the blue/"pink" bubbles led me to always interpret as male/female instead of Yes/No (for survival).

+### 2
+> Although the charts are easy to understand, there should be some comments with the conclusions and findings for some charts.

+### 3
+> The charts are ok and the conclusions are easily made.
+But the design, all charts in a row could be improved.

 ## Resources
 * [dimple](http://dimplejs.org/examples_index.html)